-I don’t stop working on the concepts until my job is done – and it’s done when I’ve proposed a solution.
+I don’t stop working on the concepts until my job is done – and it’s done when I’ve proposed a single, best solution.

 Options open the discussion up to personal preferences and taste.
 This is not the most productive discussion in a design process, especially when your business is at stake.
 Opinions don’t matter – what matters is how well the design communicates your brand message and your essence to your clients, and fulfills your business goals.